bryandodd/bryandodd.github.io/docs/scripts/yubikey/yk-piv.md

 The options are as they sound -- digitally signing is only providing an authenticated signature.
 The idea is that this signature proves that you were the one who did it.
 Certify has the effect of "hashing" the document so that your recipient can compute the hash themselves to check and confirm that the document hasn't been tampered with.
 In fact, this is what the grayed-out option on your screen is -- "Validate all signatures."

-With Certify, you have two optionis -- to include a visible signature, or not.
+With Certify, you have two options -- to include a visible signature, or not.
 Most often, you're going to be using either the Digitally Sign or Certify with Visible Signature options.

 Select the option to "Digitally sign" the document.
 Adobe will throw a pop-up notification instructing you to *"click and drag to draw the area where you would like the signature to appear."*  This behavior is the same for both Digitally Sign and Certify with Visibile Signature.
 Click "OK" and find an open area of the screen to click-and-drag a moderately large horizontal rectangle.